-If a dataset uses a TCustomDAConnection component, the default value of the sort type depends on the TCustomDAConnection.Options option of the connection.
+If a dataset uses a TCustomDAConnection component, the default value of sort type depends on the TCustomDAConnection.Options option of the connection.
 If a dataset does not use a connection (TVirtualTable dataset), the default is CS.

-Read IndexFieldNames to determine the field or fields on which the recordset is sorted.
+Read IndexFieldNames to determine the field (or fields) on which the recordset is sorted.

-Sorting is performed locally.
+Ordering is processed locally.

+Note: You cannot process ordering by BLOB fields.
 IndexFieldNames cannot be set to True when TCustomDADataSet.UniDirectional=True.

 The following procedure illustrates how to set IndexFieldNames in response to a button click: